 STS

 Hi, y'all.
 So this is Sameer Saram.
-Uh, completed my MCA, uh, from CGNI University, Chennai in 2009, uh, and I started my career as a back end Java developer.
-And, uh, uh, I have overall around 14.5 years of experience currently, uh, mostly into Java and its related, uh, technology, like Java, microservices, RESTful API, web services, uh, then, uh, cloud, AWS, Azure, both then, uh, Hibernate, Spring, SQL, NoSQL DB, uh, then, uh, you can say, uh, messaging, uh, queue like Kafka, RabbitMQ, then a container service, uh, like a Kubernetes, Docker.
+I completed my MCA from CGNI University, Chennai in 2009, and I started my career as a back-end Java developer.
+And I have overall around 14.5 years of experience currently, mostly into Java and its related technologies, like Java, microservices, RESTful API, web services, then cloud, AWS, Azure, both, then Hibernate, Spring, SQL, NoSQL DB, then messaging queue like Kafka, RabbitMQ, then a container service like Kubernetes, Docker.
 So yeah.
-And as well as I have different domain experience, like working in a banking, ecommerce, uh, companies, and health care.
-And currently, I'm associated with, uh, a PMMDM, uh, domain, uh, company called Zendigo, working as a associate architect.
-And here, uh, mostly my, uh, technology is, like, uh, similar back end technology, like, uh, Java, uh, Apache, STROM, uh, you can say microservices, Azure, uh, mostly we use here as a cloud, Kafka, uh, streaming.
-We have, uh, and then, uh, Docker, Kubernetes as part of that for my monitoring, IOGL case tag, and, uh, Akivana, Permotias, Grafana, uh, for, like, log logging and monitoring, uh, this thing.
-And, yeah, apart from that, like, I do have, uh, exposure to some UI from 10 technology like React.
-And, uh, yeah, I I sometimes I have also worked in a mobile application development.
+And as well as I have different domain experiences, like working in banking, e-commerce, and healthcare companies.
+And currently, I'm associated with a PMMDM domain company called Zendigo, working as an associate architect.
+And here, mostly my technology is similar back-end technology, like Java, Apache, Storm, you can say microservices, Azure, mostly we use here as a cloud, Kafka, streaming.
+We have Docker, Kubernetes as part of that for monitoring, and tools like ELK Stack, and Akiva, Prometheus, Grafana, for log logging and monitoring, this thing.
+And, yeah, apart from that, like, I do have exposure to some UI from ten technologies like React.
+And, yeah, I have also worked in mobile application development.
 Yeah.
 That's it from my end.
 Thank you.

-Okay.
-Uh, so Okay.
-So, uh, here if, uh, there's a 2 microservices, uh, we have, uh, which is trying to modify the shared resources or, like, say, uh, shared database.
-So, uh, there, uh, like, there are 2, uh, 2, 3 things we can do here.
-The first approach, like, generally, we follow, like, uh, to have a single separate service for each of the microservices.
-But let's say, uh, uh, for this situation, if we have a a common DB or common resources that is getting modified by both of the services.
-So here, uh, we can take a, um, a kind of, uh, optimistic locking.
-Okay.
-So the locking, uh, mechanic, uh, we have, like, uh, either we can do optimistic, uh, locking or distributed locking, um, machinery over here.
-So I will tell that optimistic locking.
-So this will be up, uh, uh, like, locking technique where you will have the, let's say, a time stamp and version, uh, of the record, uh, where like, once you, uh, go and try to, uh, take the record from the DB, you your process will read that, let's say, uh, that version, okay, that is associated with that row.
-And, like, uh, while, uh, uh, committing the after changing while committing, it will check that whether that record is having the same, uh, version.
-Okay?
-If there is a change in version, that it will, like, uh, correlate that the records has been modified by some other process.
-Okay?
-So that will, uh, like, um, not, um, process it.
-Okay?
-Apart from that, like, distributed locking, uh, we can take any external locking through, uh, uh, Redis or any other, uh, locking mechanic to lock, uh, the sent sent light lock.
-Also, like, uh, setting up that, uh, no DB level isolation level, that can also help us to, um, take the log of that, uh, DB row.
-Uh, and, uh, if if any process like going and modifying, uh, other process had to wait until unless the lock has been released by the first process.
-So, yeah, 2, 3 ways are there to control that, um, uh, Spring Boot microservice if they are trying to, uh, access the shared resources.
+Okay, so here is the situation if there are 2 microservices, which is trying to modify the shared resources or, for example, a shared database.
+So, there are 3 things we can do here.
+The first approach is generally to have a single separate service for each of the microservices.
+But let's say for this situation, if we have a common DB or common resources that is getting modified by both of the services.
+So here we can take an optimistic locking approach.
+So this locking technique is where you will have a time stamp and version of the record.
+Once you go and try to take the record from the DB, your process will read that version that is associated with that row.
+And while committing after changing while committing, it will check that whether that record is having the same version.
+If there is a change in version, it will correlate that the record has been modified by some other process.
+So that will not process it.
+Apart from that, distributed locking, we can take any external locking through Redis or any other locking mechanic to lock the record.
+Also, setting up a database-level isolation level can also help us to take a log of that DB row.
+And if any process is going and modifying, other processes have to wait until the lock has been released by the first process.
+So, yeah, there are 3 ways to control that Spring Boot microservice if they are trying to access the shared resources.

-Okay.
-So, uh, Memorial Legal, that major issue, issue, I can say, for our application.
-So, uh, generally, uh, before, uh, committing the code or you can say, uh, in our application, if, like, uh, memory not managed properly or object we are creating that is a kind of not, uh, getting, uh, claimed back by our garbage collector.
-So definitely, there will be a a memory leak.
+Okay, so Memorial Legal, that major issue for our application.
+So, generally, before committing the code or in our application, if memory is not managed properly or an object we are creating is not getting claimed back by our garbage collector, there will be a memory leak.
 Okay?
-So here, like, uh, the question is, uh, to suggest the solution to reduce the memory leak in a long, uh, running Java, uh, Spring Boot application.
+So here, the question is to suggest a solution to reduce the memory leak in a long-running Java Spring Boot application.
+So here, I can say based on your application, no size or behavior, we can choose different garbage collection algorithms that we have currently.
+So, currently, either all our garbage collector works on the young gen or old gen space that we have in our memory.
 Okay.
-So here, I can say, uh, based on your application, uh, no size or behavior, we can choose the different garbage collection, uh, algorithm that we have, okay, currently.
-So, currently, like, either, uh, generally, uh, nowadays, all our garbage collector works on, like, the firm gen, like, a new gen or old gen, um, space that we have in our memory.
-Okay.
-So that the garbage collector algorithms also work on that, um, how we are cleaning our allocated memory from that old, you can say, old old generation to the newer generation, how they are moving.
-So this newer generation will be, like, a new, um, memory location.
-And once, like, it is becoming the old, it is moving to the old gen x space.
+So the garbage collector algorithms also work on how we are cleaning our allocated memory from the old generation to the newer generation, how they are moving.
+This newer generation will be a new memory location, and once it becomes old, it is moved to the old gen space.
 Okay?
-So choosing the garbage collection here important.
-Like, uh, now we're and then nowadays, like, we have g one GC or Jet GC, um, algorithms, uh, which you can configure, uh, or choose that garbage collector, which will not disturb your application.
-If you have that applicate schedule application, you do not need any downtime, um, for that one.
-So you can, uh, use that, uh, garbage collector.
-That is the one solution.
-The next solution I can say that, uh, any memory leak that if you, uh, have, then use some tool.
-Like, uh, like, we have a New Relic, uh, or JMeter.
-So just to test your performance, that will tell you that what was your memory before running the your application and what is the memory after running that application.
+So choosing the garbage collection is important.
+Nowadays, we have G1 GC or G1C algorithm, which you can configure or choose that garbage collector, which will not disturb your application.
+If you have a scheduled application, you do not need any downtime for that one.
+So you can use that garbage collector.
+That is one solution.
+The next solution I can say is that any memory leak if you have, then use some tool.
+Like we have New Relic or JMeter.
+So just to test your performance, that will tell you what was your memory before running your application and what is the memory after running that application.
 Okay.
-So that, uh, with the help of that tool, we can, uh, detect that memory leak.
-If there is a memory leak, it will say that, okay, which of the modules, uh, from, uh, your code will have that memory leak.
-Then, like, our as a developer, we can go and then and analyze that code.
+So with the help of that tool, we can detect a memory leak.
+If there is a memory leak, it will say which of the modules from your code will have that memory leak.
+Then as a developer, we can go and analyze that code.
 Okay?
-So that piece of code, where is that memorial leak happening?
-So, uh, if you see that, okay, some resources, if we are allocating and not releasing that one, So that kind of, um, no best practices we can, uh, adopt over there or modify that code.
-But, uh, I and on top of that, we can choose the best garbage, uh, collector algorithm that fits onto, uh, like, our situation.
+So that piece of code, where is the memory leak happening?
+So if you see that some resources are being allocated and not released, that kind of best practices we can adopt or modify that code.
+But on top of that, we can choose the best garbage collector algorithm that fits our situation.

-Okay.
-So what method would you recommend for securing restful endpoints in a Spring Boot application?
-Okay.
-So, uh, generally, restful, uh, endpoints are like, um, restful nature is stateless.
-Okay?
-So securing the, uh, you can say application is also, uh, we have to think something, uh, which will work stateless.
-Like, if you see that maintaining a session or, like, user authentication through the session, uh, that might not work in a async environment.
-Okay?
-So the server said, which is running asynchronous, that your, uh, like, token violation or, let's say, session, uh, through session or package tracking that might not work, or you will not be able to scale your application.
-Okay.
-So for restful endpoints, we are going for the stateless, um, you can say authentication, which is recommended now, like, popular technology that I have used is what add to or what and, uh, JWT token.
-Okay?
-So, uh, by this, uh, OAuth and JWT token, what that client will do, it will generate some token with the help of some secret key.
-Okay.
-And then it will attach along with the request, and that will be sent to the server.
-Or let's say your microservice endpoint, There, that your service will get that, um, uh, token from the client, okay, now and then request payload body, uh, header, everything so that your servers server end will have the some public key.
-Okay.
-So along with your public key, you will generate the, like, token based on that, um, that payload, whatever the URL and, um, with public key, it will generate the test signature.
-Okay?
-If the signature is matching whatever the request coming from the client, if it's matching, then you can say that, okay, there is no URL temp tampering has happened or your API was accessed by the only granted set of, um, clients.
-K. So you can forward your request to your controller further.
-So the best way to use this, uh, technique, uh, OAuth and JWT token, uh, for stateless authentication.
+So what method would you recommend for securing RESTful endpoints in a Spring Boot application?
+Generally, RESTful endpoints have a stateless nature.
+So securing the application is also something which will work stateless.
+Like, if you see that maintaining a session or user authentication through the session, that might not work in an async environment.
+So the server, which is running asynchronously, token validation or session tracking through session or package tracking might not work, or you will not be able to scale your application.
+For RESTful endpoints, we are going for the stateless, you can say, authentication, which is recommended now.
+A popular technology that I have used is OAuth with JWT tokens.
+So by using OAuth and JWT tokens, the client will generate some token with the help of a secret key.
+And then it will attach that token along with the request, and that will be sent to the server.
+Or let's say your microservice endpoint, the service will get that token from the client.
+Now, it will verify the token payload, header, everything, so that the server will have the public key.
+So along with the public key, it will generate the token based on that payload, whatever the URL and with the public key, it will generate the test signature.
+If the signature is matching the request coming from the client, if it's matching, then you can say that no URL tampering has happened or your API was accessed by the only granted set of clients.
+So you can forward your request to your controller further.
+So the best way to use this technique, OAuth and JWT tokens, for stateless authentication.

 Okay.
-So next question is let what step would you would take to refactor a monolith Java application into a Spring Boot microservice architecture?
+So next question is let's discuss what step would you take to refactor a monolith Java application into a Spring Boot microservice architecture.
 Okay.
-So the mostly, uh, we have to take some, uh, thing, like, generally, I have done is, like, dormant driven design.
-Uh, it's a very popular, uh, you can say, uh, way of breaking that monolith into, uh, microservice architecture.
+So the most, generally, I have done is, like, domain-driven design.
+It's a very popular way of breaking that monolith into microservice architecture.
 Okay.
-So, uh, let's say, take one example.
-Let's say mono so domain driven, like, you have to identify the domain.
-Okay.
-Let's say I have 1, um, uh, ecommerce company.
-Let's say that I I am moving it to the microservice architecture.
-So the domain is something you can say that, um, order processing domain.
-K?
-So that order processing, let's say, uh, so that that let's say, uh, if you have the order or, like, payment, this thing you can identify your, uh, domain.
+So let's say, take one example.
+Let's say we have an ecommerce company.
+Let's say that I am moving it to the microservice architecture.
+So the domain is something you can say is the order processing domain.
+K. So that order processing, let's say, if you have the order or payment, this thing you can identify your domain.
 And within the domain, there is some bounded context.
 Okay.
-So the bounded context is, like, uh, let's say, um, maintaining that, uh, product catalog or order or, let's say, user base.
-So this all the things you can convert into a microservice.
+So the bounded context is, like, let's say, maintaining the product catalog or order or user base.
+So these things you can convert into a microservice.
 Okay.
-So that's why, like, the the main idea about that microservice is, like, to, uh, develop a service independent, like, single responsibility.
-Like, here, you can think of a solid principle, okay, that, uh, we do.
-So each microservice is, like, uh, handle a single responsibility.
+So that's why the main idea about that microservice is to develop a service with a single responsibility.
+Like, here, you can think of the solid principle, okay, that we do.
+So each microservice is to handle a single responsibility.
 Okay?
-So let's say, uh, user man a user, uh, uh, managed service we have or let's say, order service we have or product catalog service.
-So each service will be, like, uh, this service will be within that particular domain, and these are you can consider as a bounded context.
+So let's say, a user management service we have or order service we have or product catalog service.
+So each service will be within that particular domain, and these are you can consider as a bounded context.
 Okay.
-So this bounded context, uh, we can implement as a service.
-And now on top of that, like, the second thing is, like, how to communicate.
+So this bounded context, we can implement as a service.
+And now on top of that, like, the second thing is how to communicate.
 Okay.
-This, uh, definitely, this bounded bounded context will have to communicate with each other.
-So here communication, we we can do 2 types, like, uh, sync and async communication.
-For sync communication, like, um, you can use any rest template by calling that one service to another service if required, k, or, uh, gRPC, um, uh, that you can use to call that different service directly, okay, through their endpoint.
-But let's say for high, uh, scalability, we are choosing to have a async communication through that message broker.
+This bounded context will have to communicate with each other.
+So here, communication, we can do two types, like, sync and async communication.
+For sync communication, you can use any REST template by calling one service to another service if required, k, or gRPC, that you can use to call different services directly, okay, through their endpoint.
+But let's say for high scalability, we are choosing to have async communication through a message broker.
 Okay.
-So let's say we have introduced and we are introducing a message broker like, uh, RabbitMQ or Kafka.
-Uh, that, uh, that will be used to communicate between these services.
-So those, uh, will be the after that, you have to consider that any distributed, uh, no, locking if that is required or, uh, say, request tracking, uh, from each to end, uh, one service to another service.
-Here, we can use that, uh, some of the our existing design patterns like, uh, saga or CQRS.
-That kind of design patterns for microservices, uh, we can use.
-Apart from that, like, um, uh, DV also that you can think of.
-Like, uh, here, uh, you can implement, um, DV for each services.
+So we have introduced a message broker like RabbitMQ or Kafka.
+That will be used to communicate between these services.
+So these will be the after that, you have to consider any distributed locking if that is required or request tracking from one service to another service.
+Here, we can use some of our existing design patterns like saga or CQRS.
+That kind of design pattern for microservices, we can use.
+Apart from that, like, you can think of DV.
+Like, here, you can implement DV for each service.
 Okay.
-So that will be independently managed and, uh, deployed.
+So that will be independently managed and deployed.
 Okay.
-And, uh, yeah, definitely for monitoring and logging, we can use either ELK Stack or any, um, logging or monitoring marketing that
+And, yeah, definitely for monitoring and logging, we can use either ELK Stack or any logging or monitoring tool.

-Okay.
-What technique would you employ to streamline the processing of massive dataset using a spring and hibernate while avoiding out of memory errors.
-Okay?
-Okay.
-So to handle that, uh, mostly, like, streaming, uh, processing massive dataset, I would recommend to use, like, any bulk data or something.
-Uh, use dashpring batch instead of, like, a simple, uh, you can say, application.
-So, uh, if your data is really huge, that that Spring batch will help you to, uh, now clear the batch of the data and process it.
-With the Java 21, you can say, we can use also the virtual thread over here because, like, if you have the, um, a stream of processing a massive dataset.
-Okay.
-So this virtual thread, uh, we can use over here, um, to process our request, okay, within that screen.
-And that to update, like, let's say, I'm using over here as a ORM to save my request or do any, uh, database operations.
-Okay.
-So, uh, for each of the request, we can, uh, no, create one virtual thread and give the task to that.
-K?
-So the Java Java 21, we can create as much as virtual thread as needed for, uh, you can say, operations, and that will be done.
-And that will be, like, kind of non blocking.
-Okay?
-And it had no, maybe, uh, like, uh, like, uh, little background I would like to give it.
-Like, virtual thread is nothing but a newer way of creating the thread, which do not have, uh, impact on the on the OS.
-Okay?
-So, like, with the little memory, uh, also, okay, we can create that virtual thread, and it is non blocking, uh, thing.
-Okay?
-So, uh, that, um, your runtime environment will suspend that virtual thread until unless it is getting the callback.
-So it will not have the overhead also on the OS.
-So for streaming of the massive datasets, uh, we can use that newer, uh, framework that available with the virtual thread.
-And, yeah, definitely, it will not go out of the memory error because, like, we are not using that memory at all, uh, here, uh, like, uh, in compare of the older threads.
-Like, in older threads, uh, we had to, uh, know that, uh, that is the platform thread or let's say OS thread.
-So as much as you, uh, the thread you are you were creating, so that, uh, thread has the direct impact on your OS, and it is taking that, uh, your OS resources.
-Okay?
-But this new virtual threads are, uh, based on that, your JVM.
-Okay.
-So their life cycle will be managed by the JVM, and it is not the, um, no, heavy, um, resource utilized, uh, threads.
-So it is, uh, very less in memory, and, also, it's non blocking.
-So, uh, I would suggest to use that one, uh, virtual threading, uh, uh, with that newer technology.
-If you if you are not migrated to Java 21 or something, uh, use the string batch or batch processing for any massive dataset.
+What technique would you employ to streamline the processing of massive dataset using a spring and hibernate while avoiding out of memory errors?
+To handle that, I would recommend using bulk data or something.
+Use Spring Batch instead of a simple application.
+So, if your data is really huge, Spring Batch will help you clear the batch of the data and process it.
+With Java 21, you can use the virtual thread to process a stream of a massive dataset.
+This virtual thread can be used to process requests within a screen.
+And to update, let's say, I'm using an ORM to save my request or do any database operations.
+For each request, we can create one virtual thread and give the task to that.
+In Java 21, we can create as many virtual threads as needed for operations, and that will be done.
+And that will be kind of non-blocking.
+And it has no impact on the OS.
+Virtual thread is a newer way of creating a thread that does not have an impact on the OS.
+So, with little memory, we can create virtual threads, and it is non-blocking.
+Your runtime environment will suspend the virtual thread until it gets a callback.
+So, it will not have the overhead on the OS.
+So, for streaming of massive datasets, we can use the newer framework available with the virtual thread.
+And, yeah, definitely, it will not go out of memory error because we are not using that memory at all, here.
+In comparison to older threads, we had to know that is the platform thread or let's say OS thread.
+So as much as you create threads, so that thread has a direct impact on your OS, and it is taking your OS resources.
+But this new virtual thread is based on your JVM.
+So, their life cycle will be managed by the JVM, and it is not a heavy resource utilized thread.
+So, it is very less in memory, and also it's non-blocking.
+So, I would suggest using virtual threading with that newer technology.
+If you are not migrated to Java 21 or something, use Spring Batch or batch processing for any massive dataset.

-What tech is, uh, would you suggest for ensuring the integrity of a Spring Boot microservice ecosystem communicating over a mix of synchronous and asynchronous channel channels.
-Okay?
-So, yeah, synchronous, uh, uh, channel generally, uh, if we are communicating, then, uh, we are using, uh, no, rest template or gRPC to, uh, service to service communication.
-Uh, like, one service is, uh, directly, uh, sync syncing, uh, calling the another service.
-So we can use that, uh, directly through the API calling so that, uh, through rest template or, um, just the RPC, we can do that, uh, for the sync sync request.
+What tech would you suggest for ensuring the integrity of a Spring Boot microservice ecosystem communicating over a mix of synchronous and asynchronous channels?
+Okay, so synchronous channel generally, if we are communicating, then we are using either REST template or gRPC for service to service communication.
+One service is directly calling the other service, so we can use that directly through the API calling, so that through REST template or just the RPC, we can do that for the sync request.
 Okay.
-So another communication that async communication, uh, that we can do through the message brokers.
+So another communication, that's async communication, that we can do through message brokers.
+The message broker is in between the services.
+One service is done, let's say, their job.
+It can generate the event and put it into the message broker.
+Then next service will take the data from that message broker, and it can process that, their part of the job.
+Let's say I have two services.
+One service will do some, let's say I'm creating one entity.
 Okay.
-The message broker in between the services.
-Like, one service is done, uh, let's say, um, their, uh, job.
-So it can generate the event and put it into the message broker.
-Okay.
-Then next service will, uh, take the data from, uh, that message broker, and it can, uh, process that, um, uh, their part of the job.
-Let's say I have 2 services.
-One service will, uh, do some let's say I'm creating 1, uh, entity.
-Okay.
-So one service will create the entity, and it will, uh, after creation or persisting to our DB, it is generating the event and putting it to, uh, let's say, message broker.
-Uh, let's say, I'm taking a Kafka.
-K?
-So it it will put that, uh, thing into Kafka.
+So one service will create the entity, and it will after creation or persisting to our DB, it generates the event and puts it to, let's say, a message broker.
+Let's say, I'm taking Kafka.
+So it will put that thing into Kafka.
 Okay?
-And from Kafka, let's say, our next service let's say, validation service.
-Okay?
-So it will, uh, fetch, uh, the things from Kafka, and it will process that event.
+And from Kafka, let's say, our next service, let's say, validation service.
+So it will fetch the things from Kafka, and it will process that event.
 Okay.
-So that event, uh, like, it will be, like, processed, like, their own thing.
-Like, since this is the validation service, it will validate that, um, persisted data, and, uh, it will again further it can generate the event and forward to the next service.
+So that event, like, it will be processed, like, their own thing.
+Like, since this is the validation service, it will validate that persisted data, and it will again further, it can generate the event and forward to the next service.
 Okay.
-So for async, we can go as a, um, message broker based communication.
-Thank you.
+So for async, we can go as a message broker based communication.